 The City of Tulsa is willing to have a stormwater engineer do a site visit to assist you in analyzing your specific drainage problems and discuss potential solutions.
-Contact the Customer Care Center at (918) 596-7777, or go online to www.cityoftulsa.org/connect/contact-the-city.

-Know and Understand Your Flood Risk.
-As stated above, being located in a Repetitive Loss Area does not mean a property will flood.
-Nevertheless, it is important that residents and property owners in flood hazard areas know and understand their flood risk and take what steps they can to protect their homes, families and possessions.
-City staff is available to explain the local flood risk. interpret floodplain maps, and determine if an area or property has drainage problems or a history of prior flooding.
+Contact the and property owners in flood hazard areas know and understand their flood risk and take what steps they can to protect their homes, families and possessions.
+City staff is available to explain the local flood risk, interpret floodplain maps, and determine if an area or property has drainage problems or a history of prior flooding.
 Staff can also discuss the ways a specific property can be protected from flooding.
-An Elevation Certificate can help define a property's flood risk under various rainfall scenarios (e.g., in a 10-year, 50-year, 100year, or 300-year storm).
-You can receive a free flood zone determination by contacting the City with the correct legal description and street address, or the Tax Assessor/Parcel Number of the property.
+An Elevation Certificate can help define a property's flood risk under various rainfall scenarios (e.g., in a 10-year, 50-year, 100vear, or 300-year storm).
+You can receive a free flood zone determination by contacting the City with the correct legal